 Your Sikh priest destination wedding specialists travel regularly to locations around the globe.
-This is his (their) sole profession and calling.
-Rest assured you will have a non-stressed, respectful and tradition based ceremony.
+This is their sole profession and calling.
+Rest assured, you will have a non-stressed, respectful and tradition-based ceremony.

 Have your parents ever attended a Sikh destination wedding?
 Have they seen videos, or their reviews?

 Please see this highlight video of a complete Sikh Destination Wedding Ceremony Overview.
 Watch Sikh weddings they conducted.
-Learn more about their Indian Wedding Priest.
-Hear and download their Kirtan on their Sikh Officiant iTunes page and contact us and get a Sikh Priest Quote to see if they are available to conduct your ceremony.
-Watch client testimonials previous weddings they officiated, and check out their reviews on Facebook and Google.
+Learn more about their Indian Wedding Priest services.
+You can listen to and download their Kirtan on their Sikh Officiant iTunes page, contact us for a Sikh Priest Quote to see of availability for your ceremony.
+Watch client testimonials from previous weddings they officiated, and check out their reviews on Facebook and Google.